phrutis/Passphrases/README.md

 What address formats can be uploaded?</br>
 All bc.., 3.., 1.., in a text file from a new line</br>
-It is recommended to use only OLD addresses 1... from 2$<hr>
+It is recommended to use only [OLD addresses 1... from $2](https://github.com/phrutis/Passphrases/releases/tag/4.0)<hr>

 How to continue searching after stopping the program?</br>
 The program saves the position every 2-3 minutes.</br>